 String Age and Quality

-Wood shifts with humidity, and so your guitar will subtly adjust and this can throw your tuning off.
+Wood shifts with humidity and thus your acoustic guitar won’t stay in tune.
 Your HVAC could be causing major humidity shifts that your guitar does not like.
 Check to see whether the room you store your guitar in has significant humidity shifts.
 You can do this by purchasing a hygrometer.
 You can find digital hygrometers online for around $10 to $20.
 You should keep the room where you guitar is stored in the 40 to 60% humidity range.
 If you see fluctuations outside this range, get either a humidifier, dehumidifier, or both.

 Sometimes your playing style may be the problem, especially your fretting hand technique.
 Pulling downward (or pushing upward) on the strings when holding chords can result in a sharp tone.
 Also look at your initial attack for striking individual notes.
 If you strike too firmly against the fretboard that can result in a sharp tone.
 Your picking hand can cause problems, too.
 If you pick the strings too hard, it can create a sharp tone.

 Still Having Problems?

-If your acoustic guitar still goes out of tune, then we suggest you take your guitar to the professional repair shop.
+If your acoustic guitar still goes out of tune, then we suggest you take your guitar to a professional repair shop.
 They can take a more thorough look and provide further advice.